chedva-josefsberg/chedva-josefsberg/README.md

 ### 🚀 Internship Experience

 - **Startup Internship Program:**
-  - Developed full-stack applications using C#.NET and Angular17.
+  - Developed full-stack applications using C#.NET ,Angular17 and SQL Server.
   - Managed tasks with ClickUp and version control with GitHub.
   - Worked on projects that contribute to technological innovation.